Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## A Temporary Solution Of Customize The Font-Related Settings [IMPORTANT]

-Currently, some of the core settings properties are doesn't work in the ReMoods Theme settings page due to I don't know how to implement it.
+Currently, some of the core settings properties are doesn't work in the ReMoods Theme settings page due to I don't know how to implement them.
 So, for an alternative, you could edit the theme color and font-related settings through your `userstyle.css` and `chromestyle.css` manually:

-Please copy the below codes and paste it to the correct CSS stylesheet:
+Please copy the below codes and paste them to the correct CSS stylesheet:

 1. Copy the below codes
 ```
 :root {
   /* For render viewer and rich text editor */
-  --usp-remoods-hue: 213deg; // The theme color hue setting, it must including "deg" after the numbers between 0 to 360.
+  --usp-remoods-hue: 213deg; // The theme color hue setting, must include "deg" after the numbers between 0 to 360.
   --usp-base-font: "montserrat","chiron hei hk text extralight";
   --usp-monospace-font: "cascadia mono light", "chiron hei hk text extralight";
   --usp-base-font-size: 14px;